Waterloo–Reading line: History

 The London and Southampton Railway opened the first stretch of railway between Nine Elms and Woking Common on 12 May 1838, and renamed itself as the London and South Western Railway (L&SWR) one month later.
 As the L&SWR continued extending its railway towards Southampton, the first branch was opened by the Richmond and West End Railway (R&WER) to Richmond on 27 July 1846.
 This branch line started at what is now Clapham Junction, although the station itself did not open until 2 March 1863.
 The terminus at Nine Elms was replaced on 11 July 1848 with a new station at Waterloo, originally named Waterloo Bridge.
 The Richmond branch was extended further west by the Windsor, Staines and South Western Railway (WS&SWR) opening as far as Datchet on 22 August 1848 and to Windsor on 1 December 1849.
 Both the R&WER and WS&SWR were purchased by the L&SWR before their respective lines had been completed.

 The South Eastern Railway (SER) opened its line from Wokingham to Reading on 15 October 1849 under the auspices of the Reading, Guildford and Reigate Railway (RG&RR), which was then taken over by the SER in 1852.
-This was part of the SER line from London to Reading via Guidlford and terminated at Reading Southern railway station, which was adjacent to, but separate from the Great Western Railway station at Reading.
+This was part of the SER line from London to Reading via Guildford and terminated at Reading Southern railway station, which was adjacent to, but separate from the Great Western Railway station at Reading.